zacdav-db/databricks-r-env/README.md

 `MRAN_SNAPSHOT` is found via DBR release notes, see [below](#installing-packages-using-mran-snapshot).

 # Cluster Policies
-In `/cluster-policies` there are
+In `/cluster-policies` there are:

-- `cluster-policy-rstudio-users.json`: Cluster policy that simplifies creation of clusters using rstudio init script:
+- `rstudio-generic.json`:
    - DBR 10.4 ML LTS (`10.4.x-cpu-ml-scala2.12`) (forced)
    - Auto-termination disabled (forced)
-   - Set `purpose` tag to `rstudio`
+   - Set `purpose` tag to `rstudio` (forced)
+   - Set `init_scripts` to include init script `dbfs:/databricks/init/r-env-init-aws.sh` (forced)
-   - Policy only works for `all-purpose` clusters, will not work for `job` clusters
+   - Policy only works for `all-purpose` clusters, will not work for job clusters

+- `rstudio-single-node.json`:
+   - Extends `rstudio-generic.json` as baseline
+   - Sets cluster to `SingleNode` mode

+For further information on configuring cluster policies see the [docs](https://docs.databricks.com/administration-guide/clusters/policies.html).

 # Connecting to ODBC/JDBC